-Whether you’re a die-hard aficionado of traditional New York-style cheesecake or go crazy for fancier options like espresso or pumpkin, a smooth and creamy cheesecake is the goal.
+Whether you’re a die-hard aficionado of traditional New York-style cheesecake or go crazy for fancier options like espresso, gingerbread, or pumpkin, a smooth and creamy cheesecake is the goal.
 Sure, a few cracks in the top of your cheesecake don’t make it taste any less soul-soothing, but they are a little unsightly.
 You could, of course, just hide the fissures with fruit to make it pretty as pie (er, cake?) again.
 But that’s just not how we want to do things, now is it?

 Knowing a few simple things about why those cracks appear can make it easy to prevent them.